Orrin Hatch: Personal life

 Hatch married Elaine Hansen on August 28, 1957.
 They had six children.
+In January 2024, his son, Brent, declared his candidacy to replace Mitt Romney as a United States Senator for Utah in the 2024 election.

-Hatch was a lifelong member of the Church of Jesus Christ of Latter-day Saints (LDS Church)..
+Hatch was a lifelong member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 Although he was born in Pennsylvania, his parents had been raised in Utah and he had ancestors who were members of the LDS Church in Nauvoo, Illinois.
-Hatch served as an Latter-day Saint missionary in what was called the "Great Lakes States Mission" essentially covering large parts of Indiana, Michigan, and Ohio.
+Hatch served as a Latter-day Saint missionary in what was called the "Great Lakes States Mission" essentially covering large parts of Indiana, Michigan, and Ohio.
 Hatch later served in various positions in the church, including as a bishop.

 Hatch was a founder and co-chair of the Federalist Society, an organization of conservative lawyers.

 Hatch served as a member of the board of directors of the United States Holocaust Memorial Museum.
 In a 1996 interview on 60 Minutes, Hatch said he wears a mezuzah necklace in order to remind himself that another Holocaust should never be allowed to occur.

 Despite their political differences, Hatch was a longtime friend of fellow senator Ted Kennedy, spoke at his memorial service in 2009, and publicly suggested Kennedy's widow, Victoria Reggie, as a replacement for Kennedy in the Senate.

+Hatch was a close friend of Muhammad Ali.
+Ali campaigned for Hatch when he was running for re-election in the Senate.
+The senator later spoke at Ali's funeral in 2016.

 Death

 Hatch died in Salt Lake City on April 23, 2022, aged 88, from complications of a stroke he had the week prior.
-He was buried in Newton.
+He is buried in Newton.

 Musical career and film appearances

 Hatch played the piano, violin, and organ.
-Fueled by his interest in poetry, Hatch composed songs for many.
-One of his songs, “Unspoken,” went platinum after appearing on “WOW Hits 2005,” a compilation of Christian pop music.
-He co-authored "Everything And More", sung by Billy Gilman.
-In addition to serving as a United States senator, he earned over $10,000 as an LDS musical recording artist.
+Fueled by his interest in poetry, Hatch composed songs for many artists.
+One of his songs, "Unspoken", went platinum after appearing on WOW Hits 2005, a compilation of Christian pop music.
+He co-authored "Everything and More", sung by Billy Gilman.
+In addition to serving as a United States senator, Hatch earned over $10,000 as an LDS musical recording artist.

-Rock musician Frank Zappa composed a guitar instrumental entitled "Orrin Hatch On Skis", which appears on his 1988 album, Guitar.
+Rock musician Frank Zappa composed a guitar instrumental entitled "Orrin Hatch on Skis", which appears on his 1988 album, Guitar.

-In March 1997, Hatch and Janice Kapp Perry jointly recorded an album of music with Tree Music entitled "My God Is Love".
+In March 1997, Hatch and Janice Kapp Perry jointly recorded an album with Tree Music entitled My God Is Love.
 Hatch's later albums with Perry included "Come to the Manger".